Fonta1n3/FullyNoded/Docs/Q-and-A.md

 You wouldn't actually be doing anything there right, though?
 People's nodes will be accessible on their local network anyway.
 For example by `SSHing` into the network (just not using `FullyNoded`).

+#### Question : Can I connect FN on iPhone to my own node via FN on Mac?

+Yes, no need for the user to worry about `Tor` at all. just use `macOS` FN which runs its own tor node embedded in the app, it hosts a hidden service itself. **This obviously only works if you have Bitcoin Core running on the same macbook.**

+Next macOS update (in Sept 2020) will have a new button on the node credentials view for showing a QR code for connecting your iOS device.

 ## Wallets

 #### Question : How do I create a wallet in FN?